FrancisCrickInstitute/network_invsync/README.md

 }
 ```

-... where:
+... where:<br />
 *dXNlcm5hbWU6cGFzc3dvcmQ=* is a Base64 encoding of string *username:password*<br />
-*iPATTERN is the host name pattern to match<br />
+iPATTERN is the host name pattern to match<br />
-*xPATTERN is the host name pattern to exclude<br />
+xPATTERN is the host name pattern to exclude<br />

 ## Usage